“I think we love bacon because it has all the qualities of an amazing sensory experience.

 The lunch menu is just as decadent, starting with an appetizer called “The Defibrillator,” two pieces of bacon rolled in a bacon batter and deep-fried.
 If that’s not enough bacon for you, ask for bacon jam gravy on the side.
 Other bacon dishes on the lunch menu include a Double BLT, triple cheese and bacon grilled cheese and a bacon chili (SIC) cheeseburger.
 For those of you less inclined to have fun, Bacon Jam offers a “build your own salad” option that starts with a bed of lettuce, tomato and onion and a wealth of optional toppings such as bacon, ham, pastrami, roast beef and several cheeses.

 Bacon Jam is located in the space which previously housed Mick’s Chile Fix.
 It’s everything you look for in an independent mom-and-pop restaurant (unless you’re into more healthy dietary pursuits).
 The proprietors are friendly, accommodating and eager to please.
-It’s obvious Bacon Jam isn’t their first restaurant.
-In addition to owning the Weinerschnitzel in Española, they’re partners in a Vietnamese venture called Pho 505.
-That’s got me thinking about how bacon would improve even the incomparably delicious flavor of pho.
+For denizens of the east side of the Sandias, a second location of Bacon Jam is now open in Edgewood (150 Highway 34–the Southeast corner of 344 and Dinkle Road).

 Website | Facebook Page

 BEST BET: The Widow Maker (Chicken Fried Steak, Two Eggs, Papas and Two Silver Dollar Pancakes), Green Chile Cheeseburger, Onion Scoops, Giant Taco, Cinnamon Roll